- Encyclopedia of American Studies

 |--Records and correspondence||--Manuscripts|

 You can use any of these terms in a Boolean Keyword search of your topic.
 For example: eisenhower and correspondence.
+More information on how to search for such sources is available in this tutorial:

 - Consult Kresge Library's Government documents for historians guide for assistance in finding and using government documents.